Sylheti language: Literature

 Halat-un-Nabi, a puthi written by Sadeq Ali is considered to be the most prominent literature in Sylheti Nagri.

 The presence and influence of Shah Jalal and Shri Chaitanya dev is found in the Sylheti literature.
 According to Syed Mostafa Kamal, (approximately 1650 AD) the Baul tradition was founded based on the combination of Chaitanyavad and Jaganmohani ideologies, that mystic literature influenced and seen in the Vaishnava Padavali.
 As a result, Sylhet is considered as the spiritual capital of mysticism and the fertile land of Baul music.
 A great number of poets enriched Sylheti literature.
 Among them, Hason Raja, Radha Raman, Syed Shah Noor, Shitalong Shaha, Durbin Shaha are noteworthy.
-The main theme of the Nagri literature are mainly religious, Islamic history, tradition, stories and Raga, Baul and mystic music.
-140 books have been found including 88 printed books (in Nagri script).
+The main theme of the Nagri literature are mainly religious, Islamic history, tradition, stories, Raga, Baul and mystic music.
+There have been 140 books found, including 88 printed books in Sylheti Nagri script.